atzoriandrea/spark_tensorflow/README.md

 ```
 Type 'yes' when requested

+#####NOTE: The process can take some time, due to the installations and operations it has to perform on each node

 #### 2 Connection to the master instance on AWS by amzkey.pem
 At this point, you must have all your instances created on AWS.
 Open a terminal on the spark-terraform-master directory where there is the key file and type: